-For highly-ranked applications or applications tagged for discussion in RMS as 'To Discuss by SAC', it is Carriage 1's responsibility to recommend a draft one-line budget amount for each funding year of the application to the SAC (Please note: Discovery Fellowships schemes require budgets to separate salary and project funds).
+For highly-ranked applications or applications tagged for discussion in RMS as 'To Discuss by SAC', it is Carriage 1's responsibility to recommend a draft one-line budget amount for each funding year of the application to the SAC.
 The draft budget recommendation is entered directly into RMS (details are in the section below) prior to the SAC meeting.